manochasunilgithub/FPTrader/README.md

  All CPU-intensive processes are asynchronous, taking full advantage of multi-core processors.
  Data loading,message processes make full use of asynchronous programming design.

- FP Trader is Flexible, Customizable and Performant Flexible
-    It will  work retail trading, professional trading, automated trading, black box trading and more.
+ FP Trader is Flexible, Customizable and Performant.
+It will  work for retail trading, professional trading, automated trading, black box trading and more.
 No matter if you are a brokerage, professional trader, hedge fund or prop trader, this will provide an interface for trading.

      Features
       - Professional charting and technical analysis.